 • Fruit-based smoothie

 • Lean beef burger on a whole grain bun with salad.

 If you get conscious about the food habit only on the game day, it won’t work.
 You will not see any difference in your body.
 Instead, it would help if you built a healthy food habit since the first day of your training.
-If you weren’t conscious about your food routine till this date, it’s not late to start.
+If you weren’t conscious about your food routine to this date, it’s not late to start.
 Change your food routine from today itself to make your practices count.
-A healthy pattern leads you to a fit body, undoubtedly.
-You should add almost every nutrient to your daily diet quantitatively, such as protein, carbohydrate, vitamins, minerals, fluid, etc. Some excellent foods for golfers as their training diet are fruits, vegetables, nuts, seeds, brown rice, multigrain bread, porridge, baked beans, etc. You can prepare the proper diet chart for your training days after discussing it with an expert sports dietitian.
+A healthy pattern leads you to a fit body undoubtedly.
+You should quantitatively add almost every nutrient to your daily diet, such as protein, carbohydrate, vitamins, minerals, fluid, etc. As their training diet, some excellent foods for golfers are fruits, vegetables, nuts, seeds, brown rice, multigrain bread, porridge, baked beans, etc. After discussing it with an expert sports dietitian, you can prepare the proper diet chart for your training days.

-This complete discussion is based on a nutrition expert’s guidance and my research about the food that I need at the course.
+This complete discussion is based on a nutrition expert’s guidance and my research about the food I need at the course.
 So, follow the above tips and take proper care of your health.
 If your health is OK, you can do a lot better in many aspects of life.
 Your food habit and adequate diet chart decide how your performance would be.
 Some people can start sports at a very mature age and still do a lot better.
 That’s only because they are careful enough regarding their food habits and lifestyle.
 One more thing that is very important to remember.
-You should consult with your dietitian before following the diet because this guide is for everyone on average and may not suit your circumstances.
+Before following the diet, you should consult with your dietitian because this guide is for everyone on average and may not suit your circumstances.